 If you don’t need the space of an adventure van or if you would rather not throw down the cash for a rental, laying down the seats of just about any SUV and setting up a few pads, sleeping bags, or pillows can be surprisingly comfortable.

-If your seats don’t lie flat, you can layer firm, flat objects in the crevasse to make it a little more comfortable.
-If you are taller and need more leg room, lay your front seats flat to give yourself a few more inches.
+If your seats don’t lie flat, you can layer firm, flat objects in the crevasse to make it a little more comfortable, or even build a simple leveling platform from wood.
+If you are taller and need more leg room, fold your front seats forward to give yourself a few more inches.

 Sleeping in your car can be incredibly comfortable and convenient if done right.
 Check out How to Successfully Camp in Your Car for more in depth tips on this.